Center for Microeconomic Data

 SCE LABOR MARKET SURVEY

-• The average expected likelihood of receiving at least one job offer in the next four months decreased to 19.3 percent from 20.9 percent in November 2024.
+• The average expected likelihood of receiving at least one job offer in the next four months decreased for the third consecutive survey, to 18.8 percent from 19.3 percent in March 2025.

-• The average reservation wage—the lowest wage respondents would be willing to accept for a new job—sharply retreated to $74,236 from a series high of $82,135 in November.
-This decrease was most pronounced for men and respondents over age 45.
+• The average reservation wage—the lowest wage respondents would be willing to accept for a new job—jumped to $82,472, the highest reading since the start of the series in March 2014.
+The increase was broad-based across age, education, and income groups.

 About: